Unit 3.3: Systems Described by Differential Equations#

 The general description of a LCCODE is given in compact form as:

-We illustrated in un3.3:rc that the simple RC circuit can be represented as such an LCCODE.
+We illustrated in Illustration: An RC Circuit that the simple RC circuit can be represented as such an LCCODE.

 Solution of LCCODEs#